ARMmbed/icetea/doc/jsonfile.md

 You can set a custom logger for the JsonFile class when calling it's init.
 If a logger is not provided, it will use a bare-bones default streamlogger.

 ##Example use
-In a mbed-clitest testcase you have access to this extension through bench.JsonFile:
+In a mbed-test testcase you have access to this extension through bench.JsonFile:

 self.jf = self.JsonFile()
 self.fileName = "test_file.json"